An existing utility building is removed to make way for the new proposals

 Design Team

-The main house is being refurbished with a particular emphasis on restoration of the finer rooms on ground and first floors.
+The main house has been refurbished with a particular emphasis on restoration of the finer rooms on ground and first floors.
 This includes the reinstatement of their original plan form which was lost when they were converted to offices.